M1k0t0/N2-Station/n2-station/README.md

 #### Response Format

-All effective requests to `/api/..` return an unformatted json, following the next format
+All effective requests to `/api/..` return an unformatted json, following the schema underneath

 ```json5
 {